Zenitugo/microservice-app-CD/documentation.md

 Password = aDvrTGBD0AGzkIre

+## ARGOCD-SLACK ALERTS
+The alerts were configured using slack as the notification method.
+To enable this you need to:
+- Open a Slack Account and create a workspace.
+- Confirm the deployment of ArgoCD notification pods by running the command

+      `kubectl get cm argocd-notifications-cm -n <argocd-namespace> -o yaml`
+- Configure secrets and tokens by:
+    ```
+      kubectl patch secret argocd-notifications-secret -n <argocd-namespace> \
+       --type merge --patch '{"stringData":{"slack-token": "<your-slack-token>"}}'

+    ```
+- Check if it has been added by running

+      `kubectl get secret argocd-notifications-secret -n <argocd-namespace> -o yaml`
+- Configure Slack integration in the argocd-notifications-cm ConfigMap by running the command

+       `kubectl patch configmap argocd-notifications-cm -n <argocd-namespace> --type merge -p '{"data": {"service.slack": "token: $slack-token"}}'`

 ## INSTALL ARGOCD CLI
 - Go to (https://github.com/argoproj/argo-cd/releases) which is the link you copied the link to install argocd.
 - scroll down to assets